 - More than one-site test requires a skilled fitness professional (I’ve done these thousands of times!)

 - For people 35+ pounds overweight, fat may not fit within caliper, so it’s less accurate

 Skin Fold is hands down the most effective, accurate, practical method to measure and track your body fat percentage.
-The self-administered Accumeasure Body Fat Caliper retails for under $10 and is sufficient for most people.
+The self-administered Accumeasure Body Fat Caliper (affiliate link) retails for under $10 and is sufficient for most people.

 2. Bioelectric Impedance Analysis